 I'm def interested in feedback but also understand that this is basically just a kid drawing pictures of racecars and wishing he was Batman.
-I'm doing this for my own enjoyment and to help me better understand programming.
+I'm doing this for my own enjoyment and to help me better understand programming, and I make no pretense that this language is going to ever be used in the real world, or is superior to existing languages in any fashion, aesthetic or otherwise.
+This is more of an art project.

 Also want to give a shout out to the "Quorum Language Project" for opening my eyes to the intersection between UX practice and syntax design.